-Red – indicates a potentially serious problem or safety issue and should be taken to your dealer as soon as possible.
+Red – indicates a potentially serious problem or safety issue and should be taken to your dealer immediately.

-Yellow/Orange – something needs to be serviced or repaired soon.
+Yellow/Orange – something that needs to be serviced or repaired soon.

 Green/Blue – indicates that your system is operating.
 You may see this color scheme when your headlights are on.